snudatalab/SAPID/README.md

 # SAPID

-This project is a PyTorch implementation of SAPID: Sequentially Diversified and Accurate Recommendations in Chronological Order for a Series of Users.
+This project is a PyTorch implementation of SAPID: Sequentially Diversified and Accurate Recommendations in Chronological Order for a Series of Users (WSDM 2025).

 ## Prerequisites